fcabanilla/es.javascript.info/1-js/05-data-types/04-array/article.md

 That's possible, because arrays are objects at their base.
 We can add any properties to them.

 But the engine will see that we're working with the array as with a regular object.
-Array-specific optimizations are not suited for such cases and will be turned off, their benefits disappear.
+Array-specific optimizations are not suited for such cases and will be turned off, their benefits disapPera.

 The ways to misuse an array:

 - Add a non-numeric property like `arr.test = 5`.
 - Make holes, like: add `arr[0]` and then `arr[1000]` (and nothing between them).
 - Fill the array in the reverse order, like `arr[1000]`, `arr[999]` and so on.